gale93/randballs/README.md

 ## What is this ?
 Balls !
 Just a playground for testing stuff and performances.
-Each ball can have a color that changes randomly, if it hits a ball with an other color it bounce, otherwise merge in a bigger ball.
+Each ball randomly changes its color.
+On collision if they have the same color they merge, otherwise bounce.

 ![randballs](media/screen.PNG)